 Once again Oli has done a great job with the music.
 I particularly enjoyed how the beginning to each piece for it’s corresponding level has the same theme with a twist on the instrumentation, including a play on the original classic Worms theme.
 It adds a feel of uniform to the game.
 The music loops throughout each level without jumping to far into the foreground and distracting you away from the objective.
 Production and instrumentation is well thought out and balanced with the gameplay.
 I was a little disappointed that the music was not integrated a bit further, for example with vertical scoring.
-It would have been cool to have the music intensify in terms of tempo or instrumentation upon having lower health than the opponent or potentially having some stingers for big impacts or multi-kills but nevertheless, it does what it says on the tin.
+It would have been cool to have the music intensify in terms of tempo or instrumentation upon having lower health to buy clonazepam than the opponent or potentially having some stingers for big impacts or multi-kills but nevertheless, it does what it says on the tin.
 The music mostly plays a part in narrating the artwork and landscape of it’s respective level and the composition suits the game perfectly, looping somewhat seamlessly and on point.

 The great thing about Worms games is what you see is what you get.
 And this venture is no different.
 I will say, however that you do get some bang for your buck.
 Currently on sale at £9.99 for Xbox One, PS4, Mac, PC & Linux, you can have countless hours of fun with friends, online or through the campaign.